Exeter University- A University of Sanctuary

 Since 2015 students and staff at the University of Exeter have been coming together and working on campus to build a culture of welcome for sanctuary seekers.
-Prof. Nick Gill has been a key figure in leading and developing this work over the years and there is now a dedicated sanctuary working group on campus, committed to seeing the University achieve ‘University of Sanctuary‘ status.(https://universities.cityofsanctuary.org/).
+Prof. Nick Gill has been a key figure in leading and developing this work over the years.
+The University has achieved ‘University of Sanctuary‘ status.(https://universities.cityofsanctuary.org/).

 Prof. Gill’s research around Asylum, Justice and Migration is widely published and he has been a trustee with City of Sanctuary (national) developing it’s Universities of Sanctuary stream nationally.
 He is also a board member of the charity Justice.

-The Department of Geography at the University of Exeter and Exeter City of Sanctuary are endeavoring in a unique partnership commencing in 2018.
+The Department of Geography at the University of Exeter and Exeter City of Sanctuary are endeavoring a unique partnership commencing in 2018.
 Under the supervision of Dr Jen Bagelman, and in collaboration with ExCos, 100 Geography students will be creating ‘zines’ (mini-magazines) which will address and consider how to promote the goal of welcome and hospitality in Exeter.
 This partnership hopes to encourage younger generations to engage, at the local scale, in pressing issues relating to displacement.
 Moreover, this project hopes to nourish links between the city and university in an effort to make Exeter a more welcoming home for all.

 Students’ Zines – examples.